prateem/Carousel/README.md

-Image sources can be drawable resource ids or [Uri](https://developer.android.com/reference/android/net/Uri#parse(java.lang.String)) objects, and can be loaded from either populating a `CarouselImageList` either manually or through `CarouselImageList.fromDrawableResList` or `CarouselImageList.fromUriList` and calling `ImageCarousel.setImages` on the reference to the carousel that is in your layout.
+Image sources can be drawable resource ids or [Uri](https://developer.android.com/reference/android/net/Uri#parse(java.lang.String)) objects.
+They can be loaded from populating a `CarouselImageList` either manually or through one of the two builder methods: `CarouselImageList.fromDrawableResList` and `CarouselImageList.fromUriList`.
+Once a populated image list is available, call `ImageCarousel.setImages` on a reference to the ImageCarousel.

 Carousel current item indicators are also automatically created and kept in sync with the carousel's ViewPager.

 Has multiple defined attributes that you can specify in your XML layout: